By Steven Wittenberg

 In 2011, the SEC Division of Corporation Finance issued guidelines for cyber incidents.
 The SEC stated, “[A] number of disclosure requirements may impose an obligation on registrants to disclose such [cyber] risks and incidents,” although there are no explicit requirements referring to data breaches.

 While major data breaches may be material to reasonable investors of public companies, there is no duty to promptly disclose the occurrence of cyber incidents unless there have been selective disclosures, previous misstatements or circumstances making the omission of the hack misleading.
-The federal … Read the rest
+The federal securities laws … Read the rest

 By: Joe Zender

 On April 6, the Department of Labor released a new regulation pertaining to the duties owed by financial advisors to their clients.
 The new regulation, which is scheduled to go into effect on January 1, 2018, transforms fundamental aspects of the financial services industry.
 The new rule, called a fiduciary duty rule, requires financial professionals to act in the best interest of their clients.
 While a savvy investor or an ethical advisor may have already required this as part of their relationships, many retail investors do not know the ramifications of such a duty.
 The new rule forces this type of duty.
 Opponents of the rule argue that the new regulation will increase costs across the financial services industry, which could force small budget investors out of the advising market, during a time when they could use it.
 At the same time, those who … Read the rest

 By: Joseph Zender